yuja/jj/docs/windows.md

 ## Line endings are not converted

-Jujutsu does not currently honor `.gitattributes` and does not have a setting like Git's `core.autocrlf`.
+Jujutsu does not currently honor `.gitattributes` and does not have a setting like Git's [`core.autocrlf`][git-autocrlf].
 This means that line endings will be checked out exactly as they are committed and committed exactly as authored.
 This is true on all platforms, but Windows users are most likely to miss CRLF conversion.

 Your Git repository may expect Windows users to have `core.autocrlf` set to `true`, so that files are checked out with line endings converted from LF to CRLF